Safest and Most Affordable Countries to Retire in 2026: Europe, Asia & Latin America Compared

 Safest and Most Affordable Countries to Retire in 2026 (Europe, Asia & Latin America)

-In this article, we answer one of the most common retirement questions: “What are the safest and most affordable countries to retire right now?”
-Using data from our Retirement Relocation Tool—free for email subscribers—and Numbeo’s global Safety Index, we highlight the top five countries in Europe, Latin America, and Asia where peace of mind meets affordability.
-We also explain how this perception-based safety data works and what it means for retirees deciding where to live abroad.
+Using data from our Retirement Relocation Tool (free for email subscribers) and Numbeo’s global Safety Index, we highlight top regional performers across Europe, Latin America, and Asia, and explain how perception-based safety data works—and what it actually means for retirees deciding where to live abroad.

 When balancing safety and low cost of living, Estonia takes #1 spot in Europe.
 Not interested in the cold?
 That’s fine, the ranking is full of warmer countries.
 How would Estonia perform though in a more comprehensive analysis of other retirement variables across Europe?
 Photo by Dmitry Sumin on Unsplash.